 Head one block down to Darley Street.
 On the corner are the Botany View Hotel and a newer work that was part of this year’s Marrickville Council art program

-My favourite food spots at this end of King Street are
+My favourite food spots here are

 - Foodarama has great coffee and a very decent breakfast menu.